-\$215 BILLION
+\$256 BILLION

-in federal dollars distributed to veterans in counties across the nation in FY 2021.
-County Veteran Service Officers (CVSOs) operate in
+in federal dollars distributed to veterans in counties across the nation in FY 2022 County Veteran Service Officers (CVSOs) operate in

 29 STATES

-and the District of

-Columbia, and are

-responsible for helping

-veterans access federal

-benefits.

-COUNTY VETERAN SERVICE OFFICERS (CVSOS) BY STATE
+and the District of Columbia, and are responsible for helping veterans access federal benefits COUNTY VETERAN SERVICE OFFICERS (CVSOS) BY STATE

-Indicates whether a state has or does not have County Veteran Service Officers (CVSOs).
-Source: National Association of County Veteran Service Officers (Adapted by Center for a New American Security (CNAS)).

-THE 10 STATES WITH THE HIGHEST SHARE OF THE VETERAN POPULATION, 2020
+Indicates whether a state (including the District of Columbia) has or does not have at least one county which funds or employs Veteran Service Officers (VSOs).
+Source: National Association of Counties research, 2023.
+THE 10 STATES WITH THE HIGHEST SHARE OF THE VETERAN POPULATION, 2021

-Over seven percent of county residents are veterans (17.2 million veterans).
-Half of the 17.2 million veterans reside in the ten states shown above.
+Over half of the 16.8 million veterans reside in the ten states shown above.
 The three states with over one million veterans each - California, Texas and Florida - have CVSOs to help veterans access services.

-COUNTY VETERAN SERVICE

-OFFICERS (CVSOS) HELP

-VETERANS ACCESS A RANGE

-OF SERVICE-CONNECTED

-FEDERAL BENEFITS.
-These

-federal benefits include health care,

-disability, pension, compensation

-and transition assistance programs.
+COUNTY VETERAN SERVICE OFFICERS (CVSOS) HELP VETERANS ACCESS A RANGE OF SERVICE-CONNECTED FEDERAL BENEFITS.
+These federal benefits include health care, disability, pension, compensation and transition assistance programs.

 Veterans have attained high levels of schooling.
-Among veterans 25 years and older, over two-thirds completed at least some post-secondary education, and over 29 percent completed a bachelor's degree.
+Among veterans 25 years and older, over two-thirds completed at least some post-secondary education, and nearly 30 percent completed a bachelor's degree.
+THOUGH CVSOS' PRIMARY FOCUS IS HELPING VETERANS NAVIGATE THE FEDERAL BENEFITS SYSTEM, THESE OFFICES ARE CURRENTLY FUNDED ALMOST ENTIRELY BY COUNTIES Though the veteran population is predominantly male (91 percent), women make up a growing share, about 9 percent.

-THOUGH CVSOS'

-PRIMARY FOCUS IS

-HELPING VETERANS

-NAVIGATE THE

-FEDERAL BENEFITS

-SYSTEM, THESE

-OFFICES ARE

-CURRENTLY

-FUNDED ALMOST

-ENTIRELY BY

-COUNTIES

-Though the veteran population is predominantly male (91 percent), women make up a growing share, about 9 percent.
 The U.S. Census Bureau projects that the percentage of female veterans will increase to 17 percent by 2040.